BananaAccounting/General/SampleTests/README.md

 To start writing a test case look at the example [SampleTest1](SampleTest1).

-* Directory SampleTest1.
+* [SampleTest1](SampleTest1).
 This is a simple test case that show all the functionality of the BananaApps Test Framework.
 This example is ideal as template for new test cases.